edavis/riverpy/README.txt

 riverpy -- Generate river.js files with Python

-riverpy is a River of News aggregator that takes an OPML subscription list, parses any listed RSS/Atom feeds, generates a river.js file and uploads that file to Amazon S3.
+riverpy is a River of News aggregator that takes an OPML reading list, parses any included RSS/Atom feeds, generates a river.js file and uploads that file to Amazon S3.

 Most RSS clients treat the news like email.
 There are unread counts, stars, and a folder structure to keep things organized.

-While these clients have their place, they don't really recognize one of the most important parts about the news: its newness.
+While these clients have their place, they focus more on the read/unread state of articles rather than the chronology of when the articles arrived.
+And for news, this is vitally important.

 An alternative to email-style RSS clients are River of News aggregators.

-River of News aggregators display the newest items up top and older items as you scroll down.
+River of News aggregators display the newest items up top and older items are displayed as you scroll down.
 If you've ever used Twitter, you've used a River of News aggregator.

-With riverpy, I've tried to build a River of News aggregator that uses packages commonly available on servers and is easy for people to use.
+With riverpy, I've tried to build a River of News aggregator that uses commonly available software and is easy for people to set up and start using.

 riverpy is written in Python and uses redis as a datastore.